-- Work with the CAs on exemplary customer service. - Supervise the Career Assistants in the design, promotion, leadership, and evaluation of programs. - Promote Career Services; supervise the work of the CAs in Marketing and Social Media; assist with the preparation of materials, identifying target audiences, and delivering information to audiences. - Manage the CAs to ensure collection and analysis of CRC data and preparation of the CRC report. - Work with Career communications including identifying topics, assisting CAs with the preparation of pieces, and ensuring the timely delivery of communication pieces. - Supervise and assist with the Career website including communicating improvements and additions. - During shifts (as needed) respond to customers, work on selected programs, and perform other CA duties. - Provide support to career events while monitoring the event and the work of the CAs. - Monitor the Career CRC Library including the inventory and check-in and check-out procedures.
+- Work with the CAs on exemplary customer service. - Supervise the Career Assistants in the design, promotion, leadership, and evaluation of programs. - Promote the XPD Office; supervise the work of the CAs in Marketing and Social Media; assist with the preparation of materials, identifying target audiences, and delivering information to audiences. - Manage the CAs to ensure collection and analysis of data and preparation of the CRC report. - Work to identify communication and marketing topics, assist CAs with the preparation of pieces, and ensure the timely delivery of communication and marketing pieces. - Supervise and assist with the website including updates and improvements. - During shifts (as needed) respond to customers, work on selected programs, and perform other CA duties. - Provide support to career events while monitoring the event and the work of the CA team. - Monitor the Library including the inventory and check-in and check-out procedures.

-Support Career Programs and Services:
+Support the Experience and Professional Development Office's Programs and Services:

-- Educate others on the CRC mission. - Implement and supervise policies and procedures related to programming and services. - Gather input from the CAs, career professionals, and customers/users to generate programming ideas. - Assign CAs to programs; supervise the work of the CAs as they design, develop, and present programs. - Meet with career professionals to communicate CA progress and professional development with programming. - Problem solve during program development and delivery; work with CAs to ensure learning from situations. - Ensure assessment of each program and the completion of a summary report (evaluation and recommendations).
+- Educate others on the XPD mission. - Implement and supervise policies and procedures related to programming and services. - Gather input from the CAs, career professionals, and customers/users to generate programming ideas. - Assign CAs to programs; supervise the work of the CAs as they design, develop, and present programs. - Meet with career professionals to communicate CA progress and professional development. - Problem solve during program development and delivery; work with CAs to ensure learning from situations. - Ensure assessment of each program and the completion of a summary report (evaluation and recommendations).